Eastern Anatolia region: Location and borders

 The Eastern Anatolia Region is located in the easternmost part of Turkey.
 It is bounded by Turkey's Central Anatolia Region to the west; Turkey's Black Sea Region to the north; Turkey's Southeast Anatolia Region and Iraq to the south; and Iran, Azerbaijan, Armenia and Georgia to the east, where Eastern Anatolia overlaps and converges with the South Caucasus region and Lesser Caucasus mountain plateau.

 The area of the region is 164,330 km2, which comprises 20.9% of the total area of Turkey.

-Population
+Demographics

 The total population of the region is 5,966,101 (2019 estimate), down from 6,100,000 at the 2000 census.
 The population density (40 PD/km2) is lower than the average for Turkey (98 PD/km2).
 The region has the second most rural population in Turkey after the Black Sea region.
 Migration, especially to Marmara Region, is high.
 Migration to other regions and abroad is higher than the natural population increase.
 Until the Armenian genocide, the region also had a large population of indigenous Armenians, when it was also known as Western Armenia, and in addition had significant minorities of Georgians, Pontic Greeks and Caucasus Greeks.